Action role-playing game: Isometric dungeon crawler

 The 1988 Origin Systems title Times of Lore was an action RPG with an icon-based point-and-click interface.
 Bad Blood, another Origin Systems game from 1990, would use the same interface.
 The designers were inspired by console titles, particularly The Legend of Zelda, to make their interface more accessible.
-The 1994 title Ultima VIII used mouse controls and attempted to add precision jumping sequences reminiscent of a Mario platform game, though reactions to the game's mouse-based combat were mixed.
+The 1994 title Ultima VIII used mouse controls and attempted to add precision jump sequences reminiscent of a Mario platform game, though reactions to the game's mouse-based combat were mixed.
 In 1997 Blizzard's Diablo was released and became massively successful.
-It was an action RPG that used a mouse oriented point-and-click interface and offered gamers a free online service to play with others that maintained the same rules and gameplay.Diablos effect on the market was significant, inspiring many imitators.
-Its impact was such that the term "action RPG" has come to be more commonly used for Diablo-style games, with The Legend of Zelda itself slowly recategorized as an action-adventure.
-Very commonly, these games used a fixed-camera isometric view of the game world, a necessity of the limitations of 2D graphics of early computers; even with 3D graphic engines, such point-and-click games are still presented from a similar isometric view, though providing options to rotate, pan, and zoom the camera to some degree.
+It was an action RPG that used a mouse-oriented point-and-click interface and offered gamers a free online service to play with others that maintained the same rules and gameplay.
+Commonly, these games used a fixed-camera isometric view of the game world, a necessity of the limitations of 2D graphics of early computers; even with 3D graphic engines, such point-and-click games are still presented from a similar isometric view, though provided options to rotate, pan, and zoom the camera to some degree.
 As such, these are often grouped with other "isometric RPGs".